-public int set(int offset, float[] values) throws OffsetOutOfBoundsException, NullPointerException offset of first float in the memory region to be set.
+'''

+Signature

+public int

+set(int offset,

+float[] values)

+throws OffsetOutOfBoundsException,

+NullPointerException

+'''

 Copy from values to the memory region from index start, to elements where the nth element is at the address: base address + (offset+n) x stride x element size in bytes.
-Only the floats in the intersection of values and the end of the memory region are transferred.
-When an exception is thrown, no data is transferred.
+Only the floats in the intersection of values and the end of the memory region are transfered.
+When an exception is thrown, no data is transfered.